alfiejfs/alfiejfs/README.md

 I'm Alfie Smith, a UK based programmer and A-Level student.

-I predominatly work in Java, though I am also fluent in Python, C#, Javascript and am learning Kotlin
+I predominatly work in Java, though I am also fluent in Python, C#, Javascript and am learning Android App development in Kotlin.